 It’s an honor to serve you and the military and veteran communities.

 The Military Wallet is the resource I wish I had when I separated from active duty.
 I started this site to help other military members, veterans, and their families.
-That has and will always be our mission.
+That has been and will always be our mission.

 Today, this website, our newsletter, and our podcast help hundreds of thousands of veterans each year.